jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 ![Ed Latimore with his son 3 month old that causes sleep deprivation](/assets/images/drafts/ed-and-his-son.jpeg "I'm smiling, but I'm secretly exhausted haha"){: width="400" height="531"}

-The rest of this article goes into detail and gives a little background into the supplement, but I'll give you a small spoiler alert:&nbsp;
+The rest of this article goes into detail and gives a little background into the supplement, but I'll give you a small spoiler alert:

 This is one of the best nootropics you can buy that is not a neuropeptide or over-the-counter medication.